xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/configuring_the_connection_in_the_x-payments_back_end.md

 order: 120
 published: true
 ---
-This section provides an overview of how to configure the connection between X-Payments and an X-Cart 5 based online store on the X-Payments end.
+This section covers what needs to happen on the X-Payments end when you configure the connection between X-Payments v1.x-3.x and an X-Cart 5 based online store.

-Prerequisites:
+Note that after completing the steps in this section you will also need to {% link "configure the connection in the Admin area of your X-Cart 5 store" ref_TIExeDzi %}.

-* You must have an X-Payments account created using [https://www.x-payments.com/trial-demo.html](https://www.x-payments.com/trial-demo.html).
+Please be aware that to be able to use X-Payments with your X-Cart store you will need an X-Payments account.
+Such an account can be created using the link [https://www.x-payments.com/trial-demo.html](https://www.x-payments.com/trial-demo.html).
+Note that this type of account is different from X-Payments Cloud account and cannot be used for X-Payments Cloud.

-Follow the steps below:
+To configure the connection, follow the steps below:

-1. Log in to X-Payments as administrator.
+1. Log in to your X-Payments as administrator.

 2. Provide X-Payments with data required to connect to your chosen payment gateway:
     1. In the X-Payments back end, go to the 'Payment Configurations' page (**Settings** -> **Payment configurations**):